vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 Similar considerations cast doubt on the identity of our Vāmanadatta with the author of the Svabodhodayamañjari.
 The author of this short but interesting yogic tract, cast in the style of the Vijnañabhairava[^7-1] identifies himself as Vāmanadatta, the son of Harṣadatta.[^7-2] Thus, there can be no doubt that there were at least two Vāmanadatta's known to Kashmiri Śaiva authors by Abhinavagupta's time.

-Again, Yogarāja quotes a verse as being by Viravamaka. which translated reads:
+Again, Yogarāja quotes a verse as being by vīravamaka. which translated reads:

 > "We worship (the deity) incessantly by means of the transcendental fire sacrifice in which the fuel is the forest of duality and death itself the human victim (mahāpaśu)."[^7-3]